Does Health Insurance Cover Dermatology?

-For example, if you are visiting a dermatologist to treat a skin condition, your insurance will likely cover the visit.
+If you are visiting a dermatologist to treat a specific skin condition, your insurance will probably cover the visit.

 - Skin cancer

 - Skin allergies

 - Keloid scars

 A Quick Note About Acne Treatment and Microdermabrasion

 At one time, health insurance providers did not consider acne treatment to be medically necessary.
 However, lobbyists, patients, and physicians have encouraged insurance companies to cover acne treatment as acne can lead to scars, skin infections, and other health complications.

 One particular treatment for acne is microdermabrasion, which is a procedure that isn’t always covered by health insurance.
 Microdermabrasion is a procedure where skin is gently sanded to reveal smooth, healthy layers under thick outer layers.
 The procedure is often used to help with scar removal.